Pointwise decay for semilinear wave equations in $\mathbb{R}^{!+3}$: The weighted energy estimates through backward light cones

 Thus the coefficients of $|\phi|^2$ in the last line in the previous equation verify

 The above computations imply that the lower order terms can be written as a divergence form and hence can be estimated by using integration by parts:

-This term is an integral on the sphere on the initial hypersurface and cancels the one arising from the boundary integral on $\B_{(0, x_0)}(t_0)$.
-Keeping the potential part and discarding the quadratic terms which are nonnegative, we in therefore derive that
+This term is an integral on a sphere in the initial hypersurface and cancels the one arising from the boundary integral on $\B_{(0, x_0)}(t_0)$.
+Keeping the potential part and discarding the quadratic terms which are nonnegative, we therefore derive that

 Combining this estimate with \eqref{eq:PWE:ex:bxt0} and by using the uniform spacetime bound of Proposition \ref{prop:spacetime:bd}, we then derive that